 “Marvel’s America is the superhero people need right now.”— Entertainment Weekly

 Charismatic and charming, Gabby Rivera is dedicated to empowering people and improving our marginalized communities.
 She’s currently making major waves for her new Marvel series starring America Chavez: a queer, Latinx superhero who’s been written and designed, crucially, by a queer Latinx.
 And while the series is “definitely going to tackle America’s ancestry and ethnicity,” Rivera tells The Washington Post, it’s also a comic book with wide appeal: committed to snappy one-liners, blowing stuff up, and beating up the bad guys, naturally.
 Rivera’s newest project is b.b. free, an original story following the coming-of-age adventure of b.b., in a post-apocalyptic world not quite like anything you’ve seen before.
 Set to be released by BOOM!
 Studios, Rivera calls b.b. free “a bouncy love letter to queer kids everywhere, especially the chubby Puerto Rican ones.”

 Rivera is also the author of Juliet Takes a Breath, a YA novel listed by Mic as one of the 25 essential books to read for women’s history month.
 It’s a critically acclaimed coming-of-age story starring a queer puertorriqueña who leaves her native Bronx behind to intern with one of her literary heroes: the feminist author Harlow Brisbane.
 “I strongly encourage you to read Juliet Takes a Breath,” writes Roxane Gay.
 “It’s quite dazzling, funny as hell, poignant, all the things.”
-Witty, authentic, and humming with the full complexities of modern life and radical politics, it was called the “dopest LGBTQA YA book ever” by Latina magazine—was re-published in September 2019.
-Her upcoming podcast, Gabby Rivera’s Joy Revolution—set for Spring 2020—will feature interviews with revolutionary QTPOC humans and allies, where they share how they find, maintain, and nurture their joy in this chaotic world.
+Witty, authentic, and humming with the full complexities of modern life and radical politics, it was called the “dopest LGBTQA YA book ever” by Latina magazine and was re-published in September 2019.
+Rivera’s also hosts a podcast titled Gabby Rivera’s Joy Revolution, featuring interviews with revolutionary QTPOC humans and allies, where they share how they find, maintain, and nurture their joy in this chaotic world.